stratdv/57/readme.md

 ## Plan

-My focus for implementing the solution to each excercise is on JavaScript (ES5 and ES6) and later on various JavaScript frameworks and libraries (Angular, React, Vue, ELM).
+My focus for implementing the solution to each excercise is on JavaScript.
 I will ignore exercise "challenges" on the first run through, then possibly revisit them subsequently.

 ## Organization